roeegro/SwimFix/MaintenanceGuide_new.md

 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).

 ### Tester
-This module is to compare csvs with same format of the manual annotations vs. automatic annotation returned from all mo
+This module is to compare csvs with same format of the manual annotations vs. automatic annotation returned from data_extractor module < link >, and generate csvs comparing each column and plotting figures based on the new csvs to emphasis the gap between the manual annotations to the automatic ones.
+By activating serve

 ### Output Manager Module
 This module purpose is to build dynamically folders for each upload and supply easy access to directories in order to store them generated files dynamically.